squat/kilo/docs/monitoring.md

 ## Display some Metrics

-If your laptop is a Kilo peer of the cluster you can navigate you browser directly to the service IP of prometheus-k8s.
+If your laptop is a Kilo peer of the cluster you can access the Prometheus UI by navigating your browser directly to the cluster IP of the `prometheus-k8s` service.
 Otherwise use `port-forward`:
 ```shell
 kubectl -n monitoring port-forward svc/prometheus-k8s 9090
 ```
 and navigate your browser to `localhost:9090`.
-Check if you can see the podmonitor of Kilo and the WireGuard Exporter under **Status** -> **Targets** in the web frontend.
+Check if you can see the PodMonitors for Kilo and the WireGuard Exporter under **Status** -> **Targets** in the Prometheus web UI.

-If you don't see them, check the logs of the `prometheus-k8s` pods, maybe they don't have the permission to get the pods in their namespaces.
+If you don't see them, check the logs of the `prometheus-k8s` Pods; it may be that Prometheus doesn't have the permission to get Pods in the `kilo` namespace.
 In this case, you need to apply the Role and RoleBinding from above.

-Navigate to **Graph** and try to execute a simple query, eg. type `kilo_nodes` and klick execute.
+Navigate to **Graph** and try to execute a simple query, e.g. type `kilo_nodes` and click on `execute`.
 You should see some data.

 ## Using Grafana

-Let't navigate to the Grafana dashboard.
+Let's navigate to the Grafana dashboard.
 Again, if your laptop is not a Kilo peer, use `port-forward`:
 ```shell
 kubectl -n monitoring port-forward svc/grafana 3000